 You are cordially invited to attend the 2023 Annual Meeting of Stockholders or any adjournment or postponement thereof (the "Meeting") of DMK Pharmaceuticals Corporation, a Delaware corporation, referred to herein as we, us, our, or the Company.
-The Meeting is scheduled to be held virtually on the Internet on [•], [•], 2023, at [•] [a.m./p.m.], Pacific Time at [•]:
+The Meeting is scheduled to be held virtually on the Internet on Thursday, November 9, 2023, at 1:00 p.m., Pacific Time at www.virtualshareholdermeeting.com/DMK2023.